dougbutner/web-4/README.md

 ## How do Time Tokens work?
 Time tokens store a time unit (integer) with a unique user identifier (string) in a hash signed by the user's biocryptographic signature.

-Time tokens are platform independent, and can be implemented on any blockchain that allows storage of small data.
+Time tokens are platform independent, and can be implemented on any blockchain that allows storage of small data (web 3) or in an (SQL).

 Here is the minimum information stored in a time token, using [JWT](https://jwt.io/introduction/) as an example
 ```